-SANGRON: Well, Judge, my mother taught me, "No hay mal que por bien no venga." or "Nothing bad happens without something good coming from it."
+SANGRON: Well, Judge, my mother taught me, "Nothing bad happens without something good coming from it."

 Frankly, I think Alejandro's lucky the beast kidnapped Bell and won her heart.
-If he committed fraud or impersonation, big deal-who cares?
+If he committed fraud or impersonation, no big deal, who cares?
 I have no problem with a beast of a woman like her spending the rest of her life with "her equal."

 Maybe those two bookworms deserve each other.
-Alejandro, on the other hand, deserves a beautiful bimbo, or, even better, a bimbette-that's a young bimbo.
+Alexander, on the other hand, deserves a beautiful bimbo, or, even better, a bimbette-that's a young bimbo.
 (Smirking, chuckling)